basilhussain/stm8-lin-checksum/README.md

 # Overview

-This is a library for the STM8 microcontroller and [SDCC](http://sdcc.sourceforge.net/) compiler providing routines for calculating and verifying [LIN bus](https://en.wikipedia.org/wiki/Local_Interconnect_Network) checksums, as well as calculating parity bits to form protected IDs.
+This is a library for the STM8 microcontroller and [SDCC](http://sdcc.sourceforge.net/) compiler providing routines for calculating and verifying [LIN bus](https://en.wikipedia.org/wiki/Local_Interconnect_Network) checksums, as well as calculating and verifying parity bits of protected frame IDs.

 Checksum calculation routines for both 'classic' (according to LIN specification version 1.x) and 'enhanced' (specification version 2.x) checksums are supported.